rakutentech/engineering-blog/content/post/altswiftui-travel/index.md

 ## A peek into code

 The code structure is very much like regular SwiftUI code.
-But there are some small differences that allow it to support previous iOS versions.
+But some differences allow it to support previous iOS versions.
 For example, AltSwiftUI doesn’t use associated types in views nor opaque return types (`some View`).

 ![AltSwiftUI code sample](altswiftui-code-sample.png)